Arab Academy has an Arabic online course for everyone!

 - Juha: This is a group of simplified short stories based on famous Arab folk tales.
 It is based on Juha, a funny personality that commits a number of funny and stupid actions.
 Somehow, through his stupid actions messages of wisdom are conveyed.
 The stories of Juha are very popular among children and adults in the Arab world.
 They form part of Arab culture, and reference to them is frequent.
 Children learn the language and culture, and benefit from the wisdom in the stories.

-These courses are designed for young children who wish to study Arabic as a First language as of Grade 1.
+These courses are designed for young children who wish to study Arabic as a First language as of first grade.

 The program meets the requirements and guidelines of the following: